Parametric Shape Optimization using the Support Function: Applications

+The numerical algorithm proposed in this article allows us to study problem \eqref{lam2convex} in dimensions two and three.
+The computation of the eigenvalues is done using the method of fundamental solutions described in Section \ref{sec:fsol}.
+The partial derivatives with respect to the Fourier coefficients in the parametrization are computed using results shown in Section \ref{sec:shderiv} and the convexity constraint is imposed using \eqref{eq:conv-lin-ineq}.
+Two dimensional results are summarized in Figure \ref{fig:convexEig2D} and it can be noted that segments are sometimes present in the boundaries of the numerical minimizers.
+For $k=3$ we find that the minimizer is the disk, which is in accord with the simulations performed using only a volume constraint in \cite{oudeteigs},\cite{antunesf-vol}.
+The values presented in Figure \ref{fig:convexEig2D} are obtained by rounding up the numerical optimal values and are thus upper bounds for the optimal values.
+The numerical simulations are made for $N=300$ ($601$ Fourier coefficients) and $M_c=5000$ points where convexity constraints are imposed.

-The numerical discretization we consider in Section \ref{sec:dim3} allows us to perform the same computation in dimension $3$, with no additional difficulty.
-We present these results in Figure \ref{fig:convexEig3D} for $k \in \{2,3,5,6,7,8,10\}$.
-For $k \in \{4,9\}$ we obtain balls as minimizers, which is natural, as numerical results show that considering a volume constraint alone we find that the ball minimizes $\lambda_4$ and $\lambda_9$ in $3D$.
-One may notice that as in the two dimensional case, studied in \cite{henrot_oudet}, there are parts of the numerical optimizers which seem to have at least one of the principal curvatures which vanish.
-This behavior could be a consequence of the following facts: \begin{itemize}[noitemsep,topsep=0pt] \item[$\star$] minimizers of the eigenvalues with volume constraint tend do be non-convex, in general \item[$\star$] the eigenvalues are decreasing with respect to the inclusion of domains, so the eigenvalues of the convex hull are always lower than the eigenvalues of the actual shapes \end{itemize}
+The numerical discretization proposed in Section \ref{sec:dim3} makes it possible to perform the same simulations in dimension three, with no additional difficulty.
+These results are shown in Figure \ref{fig:convexEig3D} for $k \in \{2,3,5,6,7,8,10\}$.
+For $k \in \{4,9\}$ balls are the numerical minimizers.
+It can be noticed that in some cases there are boundary regions of the numerical optimizers which seem to have at least one of the principal curvatures equal to zero.
+The numerical simulations are done using $900$ spherical harmonics and $M_c=5000$ points where convexity constraints are imposed.